-Dental Coverage under Medicare
+Dental Coverage Under Medicare

-You basically have to pay the total cost of your dental care.
-However, with a dental discount card, you get access to a network of dental professionals who agree to discounted rates for dental exams, cleanings, fillings and more.
-You pay one annual fee to be in the program and just use it when you receive dental care.
-You can ask your dental care provider if he or she offers a dental discount program.
+You basically have to pay the total cost of your dental care, but with a dental discount card, you get access to a network of dental professionals who agree to discounted rates for dental exams, cleanings, fillings, and more.
+You pay one annual fee to be in the program and then use the card whenever you receive dental care.
+Ask your dental care provider if he or she offers these discount cards.

 Medicare has neither reviewed nor endorsed this information.